movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/llvm-nm.rst

 .. option:: --special-syms

- Do not filter special symbols from the output.
+ Ignored.
+For GNU compatibility only.

 .. option:: --undefined-only, -u

  Print only undefined symbols.

-.. option:: --version, -V
+.. option:: --version

- Display the version of the :program:`llvm-nm` executable, then exit.
+ Display the version of the :program:`llvm-nm` executable.
 Does not stack with other commands.

+.. option:: --without-aliases

+ Exclude aliases from the output.

 .. option:: @<FILE>